The Choir Year in Review: 16 Questions to Help You Evaluate Your Year

 48 Anthems by Women Composers (3-part and SATB)

-Pencils, folders, labels, whiteboard markers, etc.
+Pencils, folders, labels, whiteboard markers, and so on.

 Whiteboard/SMARTboard/projector/screen, bulletin board, label maker, portable speaker, clock, etc.